::

 Migration Runner (IBM i Specific)

-Standard Knex migrations struggle on IBM i due to auto‑commit DDL + locking.
-This dialect ships a purpose‑built runner:
+Standard Knex migrations often fail on IBM i due to auto-commit DDL and locking.
+This dialect includes a purpose-built runner:

 import { createIBMiMigrationRunner } from '@bdkinc/knex-ibmi'